seegg/Utilities/util/README.md

 `{a: 'hello', b: { c: 'world'} } with # as the separator` becomes `{a: 'a', b: { c: 'b#c'}}`

+I use this as a helper for an i18n library, converting a translation file into an object with proper typing to leverage code completion and suggestions instead of typing out the string paths manually.

 ## [auth0Client](auth0Client.ts)
 Standalone client for authenticating JWTs issued by auth0.
 Useful for